just-containers/s6-overlay/README.md

 ```

 ## Upgrade Notes

+* Version `2.1.0.2` - adds a new self-extracting installer as an installation
+  option.
+It works correctly on all distros, whether or not `/bin` is a
+  symlink to `/usr/bin` or a directory.

 * Version `2.1.0.0` - adds initial support for Docker's `USER` directive.
 Adds
   a new binary to the tarball (`s6-overlay-preinit`), and moves creating